Stamp Duty Calculator – Rates from 1 April 2025

 Where can I check my stamp duty cost?

-Use our First-Time Buyer Stamp Duty Calculator above to get a personalised estimate based on the updated 2025 rates.
+Use our First-Time Buyer Stamp Duty Calculator above to get a personalised estimate based on the latest rates.
+Use our Fox Davidson calculators today to get an accurate breakdown of your stamp duty costs and budget for your property purchase.